Best rural internet providers

 What fast internet options are available in rural areas?

-Satellite internet is often one of the only connection types available for rural customers and it can be more expensive than other alternatives like DSL and fixed wireless.
+Satellite internet is often one of the only connection types available for rural customers but can be more expensive than other alternatives.
+If you are near a Verizon or T-Mobile cell tower, you can access their 5G home internet plans, which are faster than satellite options.

 Internet service is based on your address, so even if your neighbor has access to a certain provider, you may not.
-Check your address to see what internet options are available to you.
+When you are considering moving to a new rural home, double-check that there are available options.
+Start your internet search by entering your address to find out what options are available to you.

 Hughesnet: Best availability